Does this test have other names?

 Why do I need this test?

-You may need this test if you have bled often or for a long time.
-Prothrombin levels
+You may need this test if you bleed often or for a long time.
+Prothrombin levels may

-may be low if you have a bleeding disorder.
-This bleeding disorder can be inherited,
+be low if you have a bleeding disorder.
+This bleeding disorder can be inherited, or

 Symptoms of a bleeding problem may include: